 - 1. The exception event register (EXPEVT) resides at address H'FFFFFD4, and contains a 12-bit exception code.
 The exception code set in EXPEVT is that for a reset or general exception event.
 The exception code is set automatically by hardware when an exception occurs.
 EXPEVT can also be modified by software. - 2.
+The interrupt event register (INTEVT) resides at address H'FFFFFD8, and contains a 12-bit interrupt exception code or a code indicating the interrupt priority.
+Which is set when an interrupt occurs depends on the interrupt source (see tables 7.4 and 7.5).
+The exception code or interrupt priority code is set automatically by hardware when an exception occurs.
+INTEVT can also be modified by software. - 3.
 Interrupt event register 2 (INTEVT2) resides at address H'04000000, and contains a 12-bit exception code.
 The exception code set in INTEVT2 is that for an interrupt request.
-The exception code is set automatically by hardware when an exception occurs. - 3.
-The interrupt event register (INTEVT) resides at address H'FFFFFD8, and contains a 12-bit interrupt exception code or a code indicating the interrupt priority.
-Which is set when an interrupt occurs depends on the interrupt source (see tables 7.4 and 7.5, Interrupt Exception Sources and Priority).
-The exception code or interrupt priority code is set automatically by hardware when an exception occurs.
-INTEVT can also be modified by software. - 4.
+The exception code is set automatically by hardware when an exception occurs. - 4.
 The TRAPA exception register (TRA) resides at address H'FFFFFD0, and contains 8-bit immediate data (imm) for the TRAPA instruction.
 TRA is set automatically by hardware when a TRAPA instruction is executed.
 TRA can also be modified by software.